 console.log(hasComments(topic));

-function can now be called with any object that has a getComments()
+function with any object, having a getComments()

 The Hexlet support team or other students will answer you.